Navkiran23/DubSpot/README.md

 The testing features contains any testing files

 # How to build and test
+Building and testing will usually be done once the repository is cloned, below are the instructions you can follow once you clone the repository into your code editor.

 We have automated tests set up on github so in order to test the code, all you have to do is make a push to the repo and the tests will automatically run.
 Our system uses a SQL server hosted on Microsoft Azure and as of right now it will be online 24/7 so there is no need to set or start anything up for that.
 To launch the website you can follow the steps below:

 1. node needs to be installed.